Is YouTube the Next Indian Search Engine? | EMQQ

-However, India is experiencing a rapid transformation in the behavior of its online population.
-Rather than utilizing textual based search engines and viewing static websites, many in India are embracing video, including in their online searches.
+However, India is experiencing a rapid transformation in the behaviour of its online population.
+Rather than utilising textual based search engines and viewing static websites, many in India are embracing video, including in their online searches.

 What is driving this shift and what are the potential implications for internet and ecommerce in India?

 Declining Data Costs

 According to an article in the Wall Street Journal, 4G data costs have declined to under $2 per month.
 With this decline, the volume of video that Indians are streaming has grown over 10-fold, according to the article, bringing their data usage to 8.5 gigabytes of data per month, or more than 40 hours of video.